 The number of companies that are providing charging stations for employees to power up continues to rise.
 If you are lucky enough to have an employer that does, the Chevrolet Volt works well for commuting under 40 miles each direction.
 The battery power will get you to work and you can recharge at work before heading home.

-The Chevrolet Volt’s lithium-ion battery is designed to maximize efficiency and last a long time meaning less battery replacements as well!
+The Chevrolet Volt’s lithium-ion battery is designed to maximize efficiency and last a long time meaning fewer battery replacements as well!